How To Use And Configure WordPress Widgets – Part 2

 Learn how to add, configure, and use text widgets on your WordPress sidebar …

-How To Add Widgets To WordPressIn Part 1 of this tutorial, we explained the basics of how to use WordPress widgets.
+How To Add Widgets To WordPressIn Part One of this step-by-step tutorial, we explained the basics of using WordPress widgets.

-In this tutorial you are going to learn how to configure various WordPress sidebar widgets.
+In this tutorial you will learn how to begin configuring various WordPress widgets.

-By default, your site comes with several pre-installed widgets
+By default, your site comes with a number of pre-installed widgets

-(By default, your site comes with a number of active widgets)
+(By default, your site comes with several pre-installed widgets)

-• Adding a clickable Support Contact graphic button linking visitors to your contact details page.
+• Add a Support image linking to your contact page.

-• Adding a Recent Posts section to display the latest posts.
+• Add a Recent Posts section to display your latest posts.

-• Display a list of useful Links on the sidebar navigation menu.
+• Display Links on the sidebar navigation section.

 • Add an RSS Feed section.

-• Adding and configuring an Archives section to the sidebar navigation area.
+• Add and configure an Archives section to your sidebar.

 Understanding WordPress For Newbies: About WordPress Widgets